jamii/jamii.github.com/_drafts/relational-ui.markdown

 (1, 1, message=1, 4) => [td [button "like!" onclick="new_like(42, 1)"]]
 ```

-When we insert new nodes around an existing one it's key doesn't change, so whatever incremental maintenance algorithm I end up using will only have to deal with inserting and deleting rows for each node and not updating any additional bookkeeping information elsewhere.
+When we insert new nodes around an existing one its key doesn't change, so whatever incremental maintenance algorithm I end up using will only have to deal with inserting and deleting rows for each node and not updating any additional bookkeeping information elsewhere.

 Julia can avoid dynamic dispatch when given stable types.
 To make sure all the sort keys have the same type, we can just fill in dummy columns.